robin-rpr/calos/doc/install.rst

 We use Python for scripts that would be really hard to do in Bash, when we think Python is likely to be available.
-Python code is compiled to C using Cython for improved performance and source protection.
-This requires Python 3.6 or later and the Cython module.
+Python code is compiled to C using Nuitka for improved performance and source protection.
+This requires Python 3.6 or later and the Nuitka module.

 ShellCheck
 ~~~~~~~~~~